Registered Psychologists

 Greg conducts Psychological Educational assessments in order to characterize and plan supports for different learner profiles, and to make diagnostic evaluations for a variety of disorders and disabilities.
 He believes that for an assessment to be useful, it has to prompt reflection and growth in self-understanding in the client and their loved ones, as well as offering perspective that is of use to the schools and workplaces the client may wish to share the results with.
 Greg also has experience working with students both as individuals and in groups with stress and anger management, and in building social skills.
 He has experience in developing safety plans for students and conducting risk assessments.
 He is a certified Non-Violent Crisis Intervention Instructor, and has experience responding to support a variety of community-level crises.

-Monique Simonse, M.A.
+Monique Simonse, MA

 After completing a teaching degree Monique continued studying Clinical Psychology at the University of Nijmegen (now Radboud University) in the Netherlands.